 Default Language: This should be set to the language the app description is in.
 Keep in mind, the text you provide (like all the other fields in the Publish Step) will display as-is, so if you want the listing available in multiple languages, you will need to add localizations before your app goes live (localizations cannot be added after an app is released).

 Audio Background Play: This feature allows you to continue playing music from the app while navigating elsewhere on your device.
 For instance, if I begin playing a track through the app, then click my home button to return to my phone's main screen, the audio will keep playing.
 This box should only be checked if you have a Music or Podcast tab active within the app.
 Without one of the two, Apple will reject your app containing an irrelevant feature.

 The splash loading screen is the graphic that appears before the app's content is loaded.
-It can serve as a good intro for users, and many Resellers use it as an advertising opportunity by plugging their app business here.
-Splash loading screens are built into the app file and cannot be changed without updating.
+It can serve as a good intro for users/ Splash loading screens are built into the app file and cannot be changed without updating.